Gunsmith: Gun engraver

 Hand Gravers: hand-powered tools to engrave metal.

 Uses hand-gravers or die-sinker's chisels to cut designs or pictures into the metal surfaces of the gun, primarily the receiver.
-The firearms engraver must first be a highly gifted and capable artist that can first compose the desired design freehand on paper.
-In many cases, the customer must be consulted and must approve the design.
-In some cases, the engraving may incorporate a favorite scene, a revered hunting dog, or even family members and residences.
-The engraver must have a thorough knowledge of human and animal anatomy, perspective, botany, and composition.
-The smallness and geometry of the parts must also be considered, and harmony between all these factors must artistically agree.
+In many cases, a design is created with approval from the client.
+The design may incorporate a scene, an animal, humans and/or residences.

-These designs must then be cut freehand into the tough hardened steel surfaces of the firearm.
+These designs are then cut freehand into the hardened steel surfaces of the firearm.
 Pneumatically driven engraving systems, such as the Gravermeister, developed by GRS Tools, may be used to replace or supplement hand-powered engraving, but the guiding of these powered tools is still provided by the artist.
 Other metals (especially gold and silver) may be inlaid and engraved to further the design.
 Designs usually consist of elaborate scroll-work based upon Acanthus leaves or vines, or may be of purely abstract spirals.
 Before the development of corrosion resistant surface treatments for steel, gun surfaces were engraved to retain more oil to prevent rust.
 In modern usage, guns are engraved purely for artistic reasons.
 Top grade engraving is very expensive but well executed, tastefully designed engraving always adds significantly to the value of quality firearms.
 Many of the world's foremost art museums have highly decorated firearms in their collections because of the high artistic merit and craftsmanship of their engraved, chiseled, and carved decoration.
 Many books exist on the subject of highly decorated firearms, with detailed illustrations showing their "art in steel".